Product-releases

 There are also a few important features placed at the top of the preview panel that will become clickable after you save and publish the paywall.

 The Metrics button takes you to a new page where you can see the main metrics for the paywall, such as revenue, proceeds, ARPPU, ARPAS, and many more.
-Clicking Convert to A/B test will actually enable you to quickly use your current paywall to set up a paywall experiment.
+Clicking View in analytics will take you to the analytics dashboard with the paywall selected as the default filter.
 Click Duplicate if you want to create a copy of the current paywall for changing one or two elements to run an A/B test.
-And, of course, you have the possibility to delete the paywall by clicking the corresponding button.
+And, of course, you have the possibility to Archive the paywall by clicking the corresponding button.
 You may also check how your paywall will look on a certain device by selecting the model in the device drop-down bar right above the paywall preview.

 So, after we filled all the fields, uploaded the desired image, and chose the suitable colors, here’s the final result we got: